-In short, the conclusion from that exercise was that, in general, longer franchises delivered the greater benefits through additional investments by the franchisee, but adequate safeguards would have to be built into the agreement, in particular taking account of the level of growth in the national economy.
-It is not clear why the conclusions from this exercise should not be equally valid for the ScotRail franchise unless it is felt that the scope for additional investment in the ScotRail network by the franchisee is only limited.
+In short, the conclusion from that exercise was that, in general, longer franchises delivered the greater benefits through additional investments by the franchisee.
+However, adequate safeguards would have to be built into longer franchise agreements, in particular taking account of the level of anticipated/actual growth in the national economy.
+The conclusions from the DfT exercise should be equally valid for the ScotRail franchise unless it is felt that there is little scope for additional investment in the ScotRail network by the franchisee, whatever the length of franchise offered.